What is a regulated bridging loan?

 The amount you can borrow depends on several factors, with the main issue being your ability to exit the loan cleanly.

-Our loans start at £25,000 and we lend with no defined maximum loan.
+Our loans start at £25,000 and we lend with no defined maximum advance.

 Loan to value

-The maximum loan to value currently available is 75% loan to value.
+The maximum loan to value currently available is 75% LTV.
 This is for stronger applications, secured against a habitable property.

 An exit strategy is your plan on how your bridging loan will be repaid.
 Your chosen exit strategy is key to the success of your application– we accept almost any exit strategy, as long as it is provable and realistic.